 - Avoidance symptoms.
 At least 1 avoidance symptom must be present.

 - Cognitions and mood symptoms.
-At least 2 negative changes in cognitions and mood must be present.
+At least 2 negative changes in cognition and mood must be present.

 - Arousal and reactivity symptoms.
 At least 2 noticeable changes must be present.